 Special emphasis on those aspects of the subject pertinent to biology and biochemistry.
-Topics include: gases and liquids; thermodynamics and thermochemistry; properties of solutions; chemical equilibria; electrode potentials; reaction kinetics.
-Prerequisites: CHEM 108L and MATH 111 and PHYS 111L, or permission of instructor.
-Offered alternate years, fall semesters.
-(3 sem. hrs.)
+Gases and liquids; thermodynamics and thermochemistry; properties of solutions; chemical equilibria; electrode potentials; reaction kinetics.

+CHEM 108L and MATH 111 and PHYS 111L, or permission of instructor